paketo-buildpacks/paketo-website/content/docs/reference/httpd-reference.md

 notes](https://github.com/paketo-buildpacks/httpd/releases).

 ## Behavior
-When the HTTPD Buildpack participates in a build, it will contribute in one of two ways:
+When the HTTPD Buildpack participates in a build, it will contribute in one of three ways:

 1. When an `httpd.conf` file **is present** in your app's source code, the buildpack will set up an Apache HTTP server with that config.